 Current class offerings.
 Don't see a class you'd like to take?
 Drop me a line and let's chat about what you're looking for.
 Any questions: [email protected]

 Who: For middle-school homeschool writers, in approx. age/learning stages of grades 6-8 (approx. ages 11-14).
-Enrollment is capped at six writers
+Enrollment is capped at eight writers.

 Where: Co_Lab, 2209 Maryland Ave, Baltimore, MD 21218 (around the corner from Sophomore Coffee)